mohammed-ysn/pdf-helper/README.md

 # PDF Helper

-This is a Python command-line tool for manipulating PDF files, allowing you to remove or keep specific ranges from a PDF document.
+This is a Python command-line tool for manipulating PDF files.

 ## Installation